spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 * [Static Credentials](azure.md#static-credentials) - useful when using the public worker pool, or workers that are not hosted in Azure.
 Simple to setup, but requires you to manually manage secret rotation.
 * [Managed Service Identities](azure.md#managed-service-identities) - ideal when using [private workers](../../concepts/worker-pools.md) hosted in Azure.
 Requires managing your own workers, but secret rotation is handled automatically by Azure.

-{% hint style="info" %}
+!!! info
     This guide explains how to configure the Azure provider using environment variables.
 Although you can add these environment variables directly to individual stacks, it may be worth creating a [Spacelift Context](../../concepts/configuration/context.md) to store your Azure credentials.
 This allows you to easily add the same credentials to any stack that requires them.
-{% endhint %}

 ## Spacelift Managed Integration